mecctro/argute/README.md

 # argute
-argute is a simple irc bot in golang.
+is a simple irc bot written in golang.
+It hangs @ irc.soylentnews.org